Puppy Vaccine Schedule: A Complete Owner’s Guide

 Crotalus Atrox

-If you live in rattlesnake territory, and your pup loves to roam the great outdoors, you may want to consider the Crotalus atrox vaccine to protect your dog against sickness caused by a rattlesnake bite.
+If you live in rattlesnake territory and your pup loves to roam the great outdoors, you may want to consider the Crotalus atrox vaccine.
+This shot protects your dog against sickness caused by a rattlesnake bite.

 If your dog gets bitten by a rattlesnake, the toxin can cause fatal symptoms.
 Look out for: